Services for Adults Adopted as Children

 PAC-UK's counselling service is also for adults who as children were permanently placed in a family other than their birth family, yet not adopted.

-Please feel welcome to contact us with any concern you may have, whether or not listed on this site.
+Please feel welcome to contact us with any queries you may have, whether or not listed on this site.

 There are many different reasons for seeking counselling, these may include: